 |Adult (ages 13+)||Child (ages 3-12)|

-Some quick math shows that if you choose the George W. Bush Library over the Dallas Zoo, the total cost of regular adult admission would be $85.40.
-The Dallas CityPASS only costs $51, so you save $34.40.
-That’s 40% – I’ll take it!
+Some quick math shows that if you choose the Dallas Zoo and the George W. Bush Library, the total cost of regular adult admission would be $101.57.
+The Dallas CityPASS only costs $54.
+By visiting all four attractions, you’d save $47.57 per adult.
+That’s a 47% savings – I’ll take it!

 Dallas CityPASS Attractions Guide